ahmadalfy/workflow/README.md

   Tasks can be run by running `yarn gulp TASK_NAME`.
 If you prefer to use your global gulp installation then `gulp TASK_NAME`.
 - *`build`* To build production ready dist.
 - *`serve`* To serve content in dev mode.
-- *`images`* To optimizes images in the src directory and should be run whenever you add a new image.
+- *`optimize:images`* To optimizes images in the src directory and should be run whenever you add a new image.
 - *`default`* which is run by executing `gulp` or `yarn gulp` and it's the same as `serve`

 ## Available scripts